The Crow (fairy tale): Tale type

 Scholars Jan-Öjvind Swahn and Julian Krzyżanowski related the tale to the international type AaTh 425, "The Search for the Lost Husband", a cycle of stories related to Cupid and Psyche.

 Folklorist D. L. Ashliman classified the tale in the Aarne-Thompson Index (pre-2004) as type AaTh 425N, "The Bird Husband", in his 1987 study of folktales.
 However, after 2004, German folklorist Hans-Jörg Uther updated the international catalogue and subsumed type AaTh 425N under the more general type ATU 425B, "The Son of the Witch".

 Variants

 Polish ethnographer Stanisław Ciszewski (pl) collected another variant with the name O zaklętym królewiczu ("About the enchanted prince").
-In this tale, the prince character is cursed to be a crow (kruk, in the original text) for seven years, and the heroine is told to help him break the enchantment.
+In this tale, the prince character is cursed to be a raven (kruk, in the original text) for seven years, and the heroine is told to help him break the enchantment.
 On a footnote, Ciszewski cited the previous Polish tale Záklety we wrone.